smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ```

 ## Response
-On receipt of a request message, the server must reply with a response.
-The response is expressed as a single JSON Object with the following properties.
+On receipt of a request message, the server must reply with a Response.
+The Response is expressed as a single JSON Object with the following properties.

 | Property | Description    |
 | :------------- | :------------- |